Managing chronic illness in collegeSuzanne Shaffer

-When your college sophomore was home for winter break, the two of you spent many evenings talking about everything from dating to difficult professors to her favorite diner near her dorm.
-It was a joy to have her home!
+When your college student was home for winter break, the two of you spent many evenings talking about everything from dating to difficult professors to their favorite diner in their college town.
+It was a joy to have them home!
 However, towards the end of break, you noticed something a little off.
-She was quieter at family meals, didn’t want to see her old friends, and slept a ton — even more than when she first got back and was still exhausted from finals.
+They were quieter at family meals, didn't want to see their old friends, and slept a ton — even more than when they first got back and were still exhausted from final exams.

 Thinking about it, you remember that you observed the same thing last winter.
-Then, you chalked it up to the fact that she was still settling in at her new college.
-The more you mull it over, though, the more you realize this pattern stretches back into her high school years…and that you yourself tend to follow a similar pattern each winter.
-You’re used to it, though, and have learned to cope with the “heaviness” of the season by focusing on the fact that the days are already getting longer and just around the corner you’ll be feeling more light-hearted and energetic.
+Then, you chalked it up to the fact that they were still settling in at their new college.
+The more you mull it over, though, the more you realize this pattern stretches back into their high school years…and that you yourself tend to follow a similar pattern each winter.
+You're used to it, though, and have learned to cope with the "heaviness" of the season by focusing on the fact that the days are already getting longer and just around the corner you'll be feeling more light-hearted and energetic.

 The winter blues are a common phenomenon for as much as 10–20 percent of the United States population.
 Symptoms vary and will often include sluggishness, cravings for sweets and carbohydrates, weight gain, poor sleep with difficulty waking in the morning, poor concentration and sometimes withdrawal from family and friends.